TeamHypersomnia/Hypersomnia/hypersomnia/content/manual/editor/dialogs/modes_gui.md

 - You might want to have a set of rules specific for serious 5v5 matches:
 	- long freeze times, longer round end delays, no weapons initially granted
-- and another set of rules for whenever you want to play a quick 1v1 duel:
+- You might also want to have an additional set of rules for occasions when you want to play a quick 1v1 duel:
 	- cap player number to 2, almost instant round restart, minimal freeze time, maybe always give some basic equipment, and so on.

-The server's admin can then load a ruleset of his choice on the fly, as long as he has the ``.rulesets`` file.
+The server's admin can then load a ruleset of his choice on the fly, as long as they have the ``.rulesets`` file.

 During a playtest, a "Current mode state" node appears in the Modes dialog, which lets you peek into the state of the currently played mode,
 	- Although, that is useful only for debugging purposes.
 	- This state is held in the ``Project.player`` file.

-## Theory: A solver vs a mode
+## What exactly is a mode?
+A mode versus a solver.

 There are two principal objects responsible for the entire process of moving the game forward in time.

 - A solver.
-It constitutes the great majority of what happens during the game.
+It constitutes the majority of what happens during the game.
   During a solve, these things take place, among many others:
 	- physics and collision handling,
 	- detonation of bombs and grenades,